humdrum-tools/humdrum-documentation/guide/ch33/index.md

 Let\'s now use this back-reference technique in our alliteration search.
-First we extract the [`**IPA`](/rep/IPA) spine and use **humsed** to eliminate all but the first character in each data
+First we extract the [`**IPA`](/rep/IPA) spine and use <span class="tool">humsed</span> to eliminate all but the first character in each data
 record:

 ```bash